tadashibashi/tadashibashi/README.md

 ![headliner](media/headliner.png)

 Hello!
-I'm a developer and classically-trained composer who enjoys learning how things work and building them from the ground up.
+I'm a developer and conservatory-trained composer.
+I enjoy building things from the ground up.
-I grew up playing video game series like Mega Man Battle Network, Final Fantasy, Fire Emblem, and Mario, which sparked a passion in me for both music composition and game development.

-In both music and software, I find some parallel goals:
-1. seek an economy of means
-2. seek technical clarity, originality, and creativity
-3. repetition and practice

-Right now, I am trying to understand cross-platform development in graphics and audio.
+Right now, I am working on cross-platform development in graphics and audio.
 To that end, here are some projects I'm currently working on.

 ## Current Projects